-Rajapalayam dogs need food that is high in protein.
-They thrive in homemade food.
-Breeders feed their dogs two meals per day.
+Rajapalayam dogs need food that is high in protein to match their active life.
+Breeders feed their dogs two homemade meals per day.
 Homemade food for these dogs is chicken boiled with rice then mixed with yogurt.

 Top known ailments (health issues)

 This dog is a healthy dog with few ailments.

 - Deafness: Some dogs are deaf by birth.
 Studies have shown a close link between eye color and deafness.
 Puppies born with sliver eyes are deaf at birth.

 - Parvo: A deadly disease affecting dogs younger than one year.
 This disease can result in death when not treated.

 - Mange: This disease causes the dog to lose its hair and results in itchy skin.

 Are Rajapalayam dogs Albinos?

 Albinism is a condition which makes the dog to lose its color.
 Albinos dogs are white; their skin is pink, and with pink noses.